Quick Answer: What Is Business Insurance?

 Public Liability Insurance

 Business activities can damage a public property.
 A public member will seek compensation from the business when they are affected.
-Entrepreneurs usually cover this with public liability insurance to avoid unnecessary spending.
+Entrepreneurs usually cover this with public liability insurance — referred to in the United States as general liability insurance — to avoid unnecessary spending.
 Therefore, this policy covers all the claims, safeguarding a venture from a liability claim.
+The U.S. Small Business Administration (SBA) specifically recommends general liability insurance as one of the first policies small business owners should obtain.

 Vehicle Insurance

 Most businesses own vehicles that are specially made for business operations.
 These vehicles need to be insured because they may be involved in accidents and destroy or injure a third party.
 Although cars already have a comprehensive insurance policy, taking a business insurance cover is essential.
+This is known as commercial auto insurance, and it differs materially from personal auto policies.
 Other employers habitually involve their vehicles in the business.
 In such a case, the individual insurance will cover an accident.
 However, there is an exception if the business owner will use their cars to do deliveries.
+Providers such as Progressive Commercial and State Farm offer dedicated commercial vehicle policies, and the Insurance Information Institute notes that personal auto policies typically exclude business use.

 Commercial Building Insurance